MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-known-issues.md

 ## User can't launch the web browser to sign-in to WI-FI network

-Windows 365 Boot is designed for Ethernet connections or WIFI connections managed through the [WiFI CSP](/windows/client-management/mdm/wifi-csp).
+Windows 365 Boot is designed for Ethernet connections or WiFi connections managed through the [WiFI CSP](/windows/client-management/mdm/wifi-csp).

 **Troubleshooting steps**: Configure the Windows 365 Boot physical device's Wi-Fi profile through Intune.
 For more information, see [Add Wi-Fi settings for Windows 10/11 devices in Intune](/mem/intune/configuration/wi-fi-settings-windows).

 ## User sees black screen after using Disconnect/Sign-out/Lock command from Cloud PC

-This is a known issue that is being actively investigated.
+This known issue is under investigation.

 **Troubleshooting steps**: Use the Ctrl-Alt-Del shortcut and selecting the **Sign out** option.